nasa/fprime/docs/UsersGuide/gds/gds-cli.md

 - `events` lets us receive events the embedded system is recording

 You can use each command by running `fprime-cli [COMMAND NAME]`, e.g. `fprime-cli events` or `fprime-cli channels`.
-To learn more about each one, you can include the `-h` or `--help` flag after the command to print out the individualize command help messages (e.g. `fprime-cli events --help`) seen below.
+To learn more about each one, you can include the `-h` or `--help` flag after the command to print out the individualized command help messages (e.g. `fprime-cli events --help`) described below.

 ```bash
 $ fprime-cli events --help